koenidv/chirp-backend/securitymeasures.md

 - could be improved: refresh tokens should only be usable once
 - password reset is valid for 6hours
 - jwt could theoretically be bound to an ip, but difficult for mobile users if it's invalid right after creating the token
+- email notifications when registering and for new sign ins

 ### Password requirements
 - min 8 characters